 •IMG1023 is the sequence number your camera gave the photo

-Scroll down the forum page to look for the button that says Manage Attachments to upload a few photos that demonstrate what you’ve just described.
-If you want to intermix photos and text, after you upload the photos, position your cursor where you want a photo, click the paperclip and select the photo you want to position there.
+Type what you want to say in the reply area, then the bottom right corner of the reply area, click the Upload a File button to attach a few photos that demonstrate what you’ve just described.
+If you want to intermix photos and text, after you upload the photos, position your cursor where you want a photo, click the Thumbnail button for the photo you want to position there.
 Else, the photos will all display after the text, which is fine.

-You may post to the forums at any time.
+You may post to any of the forums at any time.

 If someone already posted to the UBC Forum a photo very much like one you want to post, or you have more photos than it would take to tell the forum about a location, you can post the others (and the same ones, if you want), on Flickr, in the vcbf album, posted by vcbf_cherry_scout.